muath211/Project/ABOUT.md

 This is a very simple Spring boot application mainly consumes a REST-ful Service and displays the results in a simple pages. also there are a very simple search page that could help in filtering the results.

-The app consists of two layers, the UI layer which is built with spring-mvc with jsp as templating engine, and the services layer that acts as provider uses spring rest templates to consume REST-ful services.
+The app consists of two layers, the UI layer which is built with spring-mvc with jsp as templating enginea also bootstrap for styling, and the services layer that acts as provider uses spring rest templates to consume REST-ful services.

 Most of things are close to generic so that any time it can be modified or customized.